RationalAsh/biorobotics-lab-nus/content/authors/yang-jun/_index.md

 - Research Fellows
 ---

-Jun Yang is currently a Research Fellow at National University of Singapore with a focus on continuum robot design and control.
-He pursued a Ph.D. degree in Mechatronic Engineering at Kunming University of Science and Technology (KUST), Kunming, China.
-He was a visiting Ph.D. student at National University of Singapore under supervision of Dr Yu Haoyong.
+Jun Yang is currently a Research Fellow at the National University of Singapore.
+He received the Ph.D. degree in mechanical engineering from Kunming University of Science and Technology, Kunming, China, in 2020.

 His current research interests include adaptive control, estimator design of unknown system dynamics, continuum robot design and control, human-robot interaction control.